Lawrence Kasdan: Early life

 He graduated from Morgantown High School in 1966.
 To earn money for college, he worked various jobs at a glass factory and the night shift at a supermarket in Wheeling, scraping meat from butcher machines.
-He applied to the University of Michigan because he was told they had the best-paying college writing contest in the country (the Hopwood Award), and that the playwright Arthur Miller had paid for his studies by winning the award.
-Miller's teacher, Kenneth Thorpe Rowe, was still a professor at the university, and Kasdan studied drama writing with Rowe.
+He applied to the University of Michigan because he was told it had the best-paying college writing contest in the country (the Hopwood Award), and that the playwright Arthur Miller had paid for his studies by winning the award.
+Miller's teacher, Kenneth Thorpe Rowe, was still a professor there, and Kasdan studied drama writing with Rowe.

-He won the Hopwood Award four times between 1968 and 1970, winning a total of $2,000.
-"When I received the letter telling me that I had won Hopwood Awards in both fiction and drama, my life changed forever," Kasdan said.
+Kasdan won the Hopwood Award four times between 1968 and 1970, winning a total of $2,000.
+"When I received the letter telling me that I had won Hopwood Awards in both fiction and drama, my life changed forever," he said.
 "It was the first sign the real world, the outside world, the big-time world, had given me that this was not just a hopeless dream. ...
 Even though I had many discouraging years after that, there was never a day after I received that letter that I doubted I would be able to make my way as a writer."

 While in college, Kasdan marched on Washington to protest the Vietnam War.
 He also made one short film.
 "Technically, it was very crude," he said.
 "It was a wry look at a professor I knew who was very interested in all the young female students—sort of a rough, humorous film about his fascination with one particular girl.
 It was shot on 16mm.
 I cut it and did the sound, but I was never a technically proficient student filmmaker."

-He was determined to become a director, and decided the best path was by writing screenplays.
-He got into the writing program at UCLA and briefly moved to Los Angeles, but found the experience frustrating and moved back to Ann Arbor, where he worked in a record store and continued writing screenplays.
+He was determined to become a director, and decided the best path was to write screenplays.
+He got into UCLA's writing program and briefly moved to Los Angeles, but found the experience frustrating and moved back to Ann Arbor, where he worked in a record store and continued writing screenplays.

-He pursued a master's degree in education at the University of Michigan and graduated in 1971, with plans to support himself as a high school English teacher until he broke into Hollywood.
-But he soon discovered that there were no high school English teaching jobs.
+He pursued a master's degree in education at the University of Michigan and graduated in 1971, with plans to support himself as a high-school English teacher until he broke into Hollywood.
+But he soon discovered that there were no high-school English teaching jobs.
 "It was almost as hard to get that kind of work as being a movie director," he said.
 The experience he did have as a student teacher later proved useful on film sets: "You can control an unruly class at almost any level, but the more you yell, the less effective yelling becomes," he said.
 "That has influenced my approach to directing; for me, being hard is giving someone a look where another director might scream at them."